-Property and equipment purchases included in liabilities at December 31, 2021, 2020 and 2019 were \$4.7 million, \$1.6 million and \$11.0 million, respectively.
+Property and equipment purchases included in liabilities at December 31, 2022, 2021 and 2020 were \$10.5 million, \$4.7 million and \$1.6 million, respectively.

 During the fourth quarter of 2021, the Company achieved its final developmental milestone which triggered a \$5.0 million obligation to be paid to former shareholders of Rebound Therapeutics Corporation ("Rebound").
 The Company recorded \$5.0 million as an intangible asset in the consolidated balance sheet upon achieving the milestone.
 The remaining obligation was included in accrued liabilities at December 31, 2021 in the consolidated balance sheets.
-The milestone is expected to be fully paid during the first quarter of 2022.
+The milestone was fully paid in 2022.